 Note: Labour productivity is defined as output per worker (i.e. GDP constant 2011 international US\$ in Purchasing Power Parity (PPP)).
-Source: ILO, Key Indicators of the Labour Market (KILM).

 Skill mismatches between job requirements and qualifications in Egypt have challenged the labour productivity.
-It is mainly related to the fact of a relatively high incidence of under-education at 43% while over-education is less present but should not be underestimated (Table 10).
+It is mainly related to the fact of a relatively high incidence of under-education at 43% while overeducation is less present but should not be underestimated (Table 10).